Chicago Area Consolidation Hub: Primary

 Incoming trailers dock at the primary section of CACH, located in the center of the facility.
 There are 174 trailers in this section, separated into sections of three, called p-modules.
 Here, packages and bags of small packages are taken out of trailers and put on movable conveyor belts.
 Individual small packages are put in boxes and sent to the small sort section of the building.
 The packages are then read in a tunnel by 16 scanners and a camera, which signals a series of paddles to divert the packages onto other conveyor belts.
 When a box is scanned, the box is diverted to the small sort on the mezzanine, or second level of the building.
 Items that are not diverted go onto conveyor belts or the DA (Data Acquisition), which relabels packages.
 Open packages are unloaded from the primary section and put on one of two conveyor belts to be sorted.

 Small package sort

-There is a small package sort located in Cach.
+There is a small package sort located in CACH.
 The work flow for small packages operates by unloading incoming packages and distributing them into other bags.
 Small packages are bagged at the east/west boundary and a series of conveyor belts, called bullfrogs on the mezzanine.
 All small packages are sent to a series of sorting machines.
-The small package sort contains 14 sorting machines, including primary and secondary levels of sorting machines.
+The small package sort contains 16 sorting machines called bullfrogs, including primary and secondary levels of sorting machines.
 Small packages are organized and sent to inductors to place small packages on a conveyor of machines.
 The small packages are read in a tunnel and diverted into their appropriate bags.
 Once bags are filled, they are placed on a conveyor belt to be sent to the outbound area to be loaded and the full bag is replaced by an empty bag.